nodejs/node/doc/api/console.markdown

 ### console.groupEnd()

-Closes the most recently created logging group that previously created with `console.group` or `console.groupCollapsed`.
+Closes the most recent logging group that was created with `console.group` or `console.groupCollapsed`.

 ### console.time(label)